 Note: Ensure that you set the required deployment waiting time, since the authentication passcode has to be entered within the specified time to initiate deployment.

 You can schedule the time interval for deployment based on the feasible time in your organization.

-Deployment has been successfully initiated now.
+Deployment task has been created successfully.
+Boot the computer using bootable media and initiate deployment.
 You can view the status of the deployment under the Deployment status tab.